 While you don’t want to change with every new trend or piece of technology that comes along, you need to stay authoritative in your industry and relevant to your market.
 Your website is the perfect place to showcase that authority.
 If done well, you can earn the trust of potential customers, show your long-term value to existing clients, and become a valuable resource to your stakeholders.

 You may be asking yourself, how can my small business website showcase authority in a way that’s good for the organization, but doesn’t come across as boastful?
 Here are a few straightforward tips.

 Use high quality images.
 Stock images are okay, but quality, authentic photos of your business are even better.

 Ensure everything works.
 Your website may be in need of some TLC.
 Often, we work with clients who don’t realize areas of their website aren’t functioning properly.
 Broken links, images that don’t load, and forms which don’t function are big deterrents to establishing authority.

 Case studies and awards.
 Showcasing honest results, awards, and testimonials from real clients and customers of your business goes a long way in building trust and establishing authority.

 Create content.
 This will not just help with optimizing your site for search engines, but will also serve as a useful resource to those in the buying process for your industry.
 When you share honest and customer-centric content, you can quickly establish your business as an authority for the industry.

 2. Your Customers Expect You to Have a Website

-According to a report published by Salesforce and their research partners, mobile accounts for 92% of all e-commerce growth… so you need to have a mobile optimized website.
+According to a report published by Salesforce and their research partners, users of mobile devices account for 92% of all e-commerce growth.
+These numbers clearly demonstrate that you need to have a website that’s optimized for mobile users.